Upper back shoulder pain

 Nerve roots and upper back pain

-The central nervous system is made up of the brain and the spinal cord, with nerve roots branching off the cord and nerves extending throughout the body.
-The individual neurons receive motor or sensory signals from the brain and send back pertinent information, providing us with our sense of spatial awareness, touch and the ability to detect pain.
+The central nervous system consists of the brain and the spinal cord, with nerve roots branching off the cord and traveling throughout the body.
+Individual nerves receive motor or sensory signals from the brain and send back pertinent information, providing us with our sense of spatial awareness, touch and the ability to detect pain.

 Causes of upper back pain

 Nerve compression at the vertebral level works in a similar way.
-If a nerve root is compressed in the spinal column it can send pain signals throughout the nerve, causing symptoms to radiate to other parts of the body.
+If a nerve root is compressed in the spinal column, it can send pain signals throughout the nerve, causing symptoms to radiate to other parts of the body.
 Common sources of upper back problems and shoulder pain include:

 - Facet disease